erikradisch/historic-place-name-locator/make-region.md

 This walk through describes, how to produce regional files of the place name db.
 If one might ask, if it was not possible to query this while the search process: There are two reasons, why I did not do that.
 1. A spatial join is very high perforemens costs.
 It is better to do the spatial join only once.
 2. The search algorithm is paralelized to use as much perforemence power as possible.
 However, the python library joblib, which I used, does create a copy of every variable used by the process.
 With other words, the hole place name db would be copied at the beginning of the process.
 To prevent this in most of the cases, only the stored regional queries are loaded at the begining.
 The hole place name database follows only in case, nothing was found.
 If someone can come up with a better solution, please, feal free to contribute.

-To create the regional database queries, first, load the shapefile with geopandas:
+The following steps are required to create regional database queries:

+## First:

 ```
 shapeone = gpd.read_file('LOCATIONOFYOURSHAPEFILE'))